jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 1. The PlacementRule select a set of clusters
 2. The PlacementBinding, binds the PlacementRule with existing Policies

 All the clusters with the `logical-group: "mb-du-sno"` label, will be affected by the `Policy` `du-mb-op-conf-config-operator`.
 And therefore, different sets of `mustHave` and `mustNotHave`will define its desired status.
+Which can be considered as validated.

-All the clusters in this group are automatically configured according to Policies that have been tested and validated.
-But, what is the correct procedure to take a set, or subgroup, of these cluster to test some new Policies?.
-Or, how we take, some clusters, out of its logical group to test some new Polices?.
+But, how would be a proper procedure to take a set, or subgroup, of these cluster to test some new Policies?.
+Or, how would we take some clusters, out of its logical group, to test some new configurations?.

-The procedure has to be easy to implement, and, clusters on the subgroup would get back to its previous logical group.
+This tutorial shows how to use RHACM Governance and subgroups, to safety test new configurations.
+The tutorial is divided into the following steps:

-The following tutorial shows up how to use RHACM Governance and subgroups of configurations.
-The different steps on this tutorial:
+ * Existing scenario with a set of clusters belonging to  an specific logical group.
+We need to test and validate a new configuration.
- * We will take one cluster out of its logical group.
+ * The configurations are managed by RHACM Governance Policies.
- * This new cluster (or subgroup) will test the same configuration (Policies), than its original group.
+ * To create subgroup, extracting one cluster out of this initial logical group.
- * A new configuration will be added to test a new version of OCP.
+ * This new cluster (or subgroup) will use the same configuration from its original group.
+Plus, some new configurations to be validated.
- * When everything is oka, Policies can be considered as valid in the OCP version.
-We can safety migrate all the clusters to the new configuration.
+ * With the new configuration validated, on the subgroup, we can safety migrate all the clusters.
- * The new configuration is included in the original logical groupand our testing clusters is reverted back to its original group.
+ * The new configuration is included in the original logical group, and our testing clusters is reverted back to its original group.
- * All the clusters running in the logical groupwith the proper Policies and the new OCP version.
+ * All the clusters running in the logical group with the new configuration.

-A Git repository is connected to the Hub Cluster to inject the RHACM Policies, into the Governance process. *This tutorial dont cover this "GitOps" methodology, but Policies would be directly created into the Hub Cluster, as any other Openshift/Kubernetes resource.*
+A Git repository is connected to the Hub Cluster to inject the RHACM Policies into the Governance process. *This tutorial dont cover this "GitOps" methodology, but Policies would be directly created into the Hub Cluster, as any other Openshift/Kubernetes resource.*

 # The scenario

 For this tutorial, we will focus on an scenario with three Single Node Openshift (SNOs).
 All of them are intended to be used in a telco environment to deploy a Midband Distribution Unit.
-But this is just an example, and the way of proceeding can apply to whatever other scenario.
+We take this is as an example, the way of proceeding can apply to whatever other scenario.

 SNO5, SNO6 and SNO7 are already deployed and working.
 All of them are based on OCP4.12 and belong to the `logical-group: "mb-du-sno"`.

 ![](assets/2023-07-17-17-41-39-image.png)

-Going further about Polices, we can also see, the different configurations (Policies) that have been applied.
-All the Policies are `compliant`.
+All the clusters have been configured using Policies from the RHACM Governance.
+All the Policies are `compliant`on all the clusters.
+Therefore, the cluster are deployed, working and properly configured.

 ![](assets/2023-07-18-09-39-14-image.png)

-That corresponds with our Git repository containing Policies for the `logical-group`:
+These Policies are created with a GitOps methodology, that connects a Git repository to the hub cluster.
+Following a view  of the Policies from the Git repository:

 ```bash
 .